How To Start Learning Data Science

 By the time you feel comfortable with math concepts and understand the foundations of coding, it’s time to put it all together.
 Whether you follow the path of formal training with a bootcamp or paid course, or choose to keep up with data science as one of your personal passions, the below resources will teach you how to become a great data scientist.

-Learn via online lessons in Flatiron School’s free Data Science Bootcamp Prep.
+- Learn via online lessons in Flatiron School’s free intro-level data science workshop.
 The course includes hours of preparatory material to get yourself ready for a bootcamp, including Flatiron School’s career change Data Science bootcamp-style course.